Rwandan Dance and Music has a style unique to Rwanda

 The Belgian Colonial Authorities banned the Harvest Festival in 1925 because they feared that the King would gain too much power since it was the second most important even in the kingdom after the coronation of a new king.

 In recent times the Rwandan Government has reinstated the Harvest Festival with many more things added than in times past.
-The harvest festival had been part of traditional Rwandan Culture for centuries where people gathered to celebrate share the first fruits of the harvest, this was accompanied the music, dance, telling of stories and local brew.
+The harvest festival had been part of traditional Rwandan Culture for centuries where people gathered to celebrate share the first fruits of the harvest.
+This was accompanied the music, dance, telling of stories and local brew.

-The women dancers dressed in festive gowns to perform dances of thanksgiving and honor the Traditional Deity that had blessed them with a bountiful harvest and a time to bring and bless seeds for the new harvest to come.
+The women dancers dressed in festive gowns to perform dances of thanksgiving and honor the Traditional Deity that had blessed them with a bountiful harvest and a time to bring and bless seeds for the new crop to come.

 Musical Instruments used:

-Music – Vocal Performances and Dance were often accompanied by various Rwandan instruments like such as the Ingoma Drum made from a special tree and covered with cowhide.
-The Inaganga – which is a guitar-like instrument with 9 to 12 strings and come in plain or highly ornate wood. from Umyungu wood.
+Music – Vocal Performances and Dance were often accompanied by various Rwandan instruments like such as the Ingoma Drum made from a unique tree and covered with cowhide.
+The Inaganga – which is a guitar-like instrument with 9 to 12 strings and come in plain or highly ornate wood.
+From Umyungu wood.
 The Umuduli is a single string, almost bow-like instrument and then there is the Rwandan Horn called the Amakondera.

 Rwandan Traditional Dances are not to be missed – you are missing out on one of the parts of Uganda – its culture and its people – let us make sure as we prepare your safari itinerary that Rwandan Dance and Music are a part of it.
-Enjoy Rwanda – its millions of Smiles and the many traditional Dance and Music Performances…
+Enjoy Rwanda – it is millions of Smiles and the many traditional Dance and Music Performances…

 Rwanda – Home of some of The Best Cultural Dances and Music in Africa – not to be missed – if you like to include different performance while on Safari with us in Rwanda – Let us know.